Skip to content

 Key Takeaway: Use rec keyword for recursive functions.
 Pattern match on data structure, handle base case first.

 Why It Matters: F# optimizes tail recursion into loops, making recursive code as efficient as imperative loops without stack overflow risk.
-Compiler transforms tail-recursive functions into while loops internally, enabling processing of million-element lists with constant stack space usage.
+The compiler transforms tail-recursive functions into while loops internally, enabling processing of million-element lists with constant stack space.
+This is critical for functional-style processing of large datasets where recursive algorithms are natural but stack depth would cause exceptions in non-optimized implementations.

 Example 11: List.map - Transforming Collections